Environment Variable Configuration

 Reranker Configuration

 Section titled “Reranker Configuration”The reranker enhances search quality by re-scoring and reordering retrieved documents according to their relevance to the user’s query.
-Two providers are supported: Infinity (default) and OpenAI-compatible endpoints.
+Three providers are supported: Infinity (default), OpenAI-compatible endpoints, and Hugging Face Text Embeddings Inference (TEI).

 | Variable | Type | Default | Description |